IndiaFilings / Learn / Authorised Capital Vs Paid Up Capital

 • Enhanced Net Worth: The addition of more share capital boosts the overall net worth of the Company.
 Consequently, this amplifies the Company's borrowing capacity.

-Paid-up capital refers to the amount that shareholders have paid for their shares.
+Paid-up Capital means the amount of money a company can gain from shareholders in the exchange of shares of stock.
 After acquiring the shares, shareholders make their respective payments, contributing to this capital.
 Essentially, it represents the funds the Company has received from issuing its shares, commonly during an Initial Public Offering (IPO).
-Consequently, these funds become an integral part of the Company’s financial resources.
-It’s worth noting that the paid-up capital of a company will not be the same as its authorized capital.
+Consequently, these funds become an integral part of the Company's financial resources.
+It's worth noting that the paid-up capital of a company will not be the same as its authorized capital.
+Before the 2015 amendment to the Company Act, a private limited company was required to have a minimum paid-up capital of 1 lakh, while a public company needed at least 5 lakh.
+However, after the amendment, this stipulation was removed.
+Now, the amount of a company's paid-up capital is at its discretion and can be as minimal as Rs 5,000.

 Characteristics of Paid-up Share Capital